InfoFinland - Health services in Finland

 Ask for more information at your health and social services centre during opening hours or search for more information on the website of your wellbeing services county.

+Health insurance (sairausvakuutus) is part of the Finnish social security system (sosiaaliturva).
 For more information about the Finnish national health insurance, go to the InfoFinland web page Finnish social security.

 Health care for Nordic citizens